openenclave/openenclave/docs/DesignDocs/Heap_Page_Permissions.md

 The permission flags on heap pages for SGX enclaves are currently hard-coded to `SGX_SECINFO_REG | SGX_SECINFO_R | SGX_SECINFO_W` in [create.c](https://github.com/openenclave/openenclave/blob/43e5e1fca9a55196ac94d5079eb3e615c1b4d6e6/host/sgx/create.c#L123).
 Some applications, for instance SGX-LKL, require the excutable flag `SGX_SECINFO_X` as well.
 Given this difference in requirements, the permission flags should be a (signing-time) configuration setting, i.e. it is measured and attested.

 Without a configuration setting, applications would have to modify Open Enclave (OE), which hinders interoperability with other OE applications.
 For example, hard-coding a modified set of permission flags means that the modified version of OE will compute different MRENCLAVEs, as the permission flags are measured during signing and enclave creation (in [sgxmeasure.c](https://github.com/openenclave/openenclave/blob/03e07014e80d4894aee58d41216eeaa6d321a11d/host/sgx/sgxmeasure.c#L92)).
 This makes it harder to verify that a particular measurement is correct; for instance, recomputing the MRENCLAVE from a reproducible/deterministic build of the enclave image requires the same modifications to OE.
 Also, if more than one image is used, they may require different versions of OE to make the measurements.
-In some cases, like the EEID plugin, a trivial modification of this sort means that the modified version of OE literally loses the ability to verify quotes produced with the original OE, because the verifier plugin re-measures heap pages and their flags during verification.
+In some cases, like the EEID plugin, a trivial modification of this sort means that the modified version of OE literally loses the ability to verify quotes produced with the original OE, because the verifier plugin re-measures heap pages and their flags during evidence verification.

 We propose to add a new configuration setting to `oe_enclave_size_settings_t` which tracks the permission flags: